Temporary leave from medical practice: Insights and tips from Dr Mayhew

 You must notify the College of Physicians and Surgeons of BC when taking a temporary leave.
 Prior notification is required but is situation dependent.
 For more personalized information contact the College or the Physician Health Program.
 Disclosing temporary leave to the College is valuable for your own protection.

-The College allows you to temporarily inactivate your license when you are not able to work for several months.
-The advantage of inactivating your license is that you are no longer responsible for providing medical care to your patients until the license is reactivated.
-You may also apply for refunds on the cost of your license as well as membership to organizations.
-The disadvantage to inactivating your license is that this will render any repeat prescriptions or lab requisitions invalid, and the patient will have to seek care elsewhere.
-Inactivating your license simply requires filling out a one-page form from the College.
+The College allows you to temporarily inactivate your licence when you are not able to work for several months.
+The advantage of inactivating your licence is that you are no longer responsible for providing medical care to your patients until the licence is reactivated.
+You may also apply for refunds on the cost of your licence as well as membership to organizations.
+The disadvantage to inactivating your licence is that this will render any repeat prescriptions or lab requisitions invalid, and the patient will have to seek care elsewhere.
+Inactivating your licence simply requires filling out a one-page form from the College.

 What do I do when I want to return to work?